Co-author: Olivia Fairhurst

 Benjamin Franklin once said that nothing could be certain in this world except death and taxes.
 To that list, however, you could also add household bills.
 And, for whatever reason, household bills seem to come in clumps.
 There may be nothing for a few weeks then, suddenly, it’s the rates, health insurance and car registration all in one hit.
-All of this can catch you off card if you aren’t on top of managing your money.
+All of this can catch you off guard if you aren’t on top of managing your money.
 Credit cards can be a great tool in mastering the art of how to pay bills, as long as you keep up with repayments – and aren’t paying unnecessarily high interest and fees!
 Plus, you’ll build up a credit report that is very useful for any future personal loans.

-Managing your money to stay on top of bills
+Five steps on how to stay on top of bills with money management

 Step One – Look at your overall costs